natario1/CameraView/MIGRATION.md

   NO maxSize limit.
 - New cameraPreview XML attribute lets you choose the backing preview engine (surfaceView, textureView, GlSurfaceView).
   The default is GlSurfaceView and it is highly recommended that you do not change this.
+- New pictureRecorder interface for picture capturing.
+- Created FullPictureRecorder and SnapshotPictureRecorder for capturing HQ pictures and snapshots.

 TODO: cameraPreview documentation
 TODO: takeVideoSnapshot documentation

 TODO: add audio to the video snapshots
-TODO: create PictureRecorder interface
-      create FullPictureRecorder implementation that just uses camera.takePicture create SnapshotPictureRecorder implementation that, for now, uses camera.setOneShotPreviewCallback improve SnapshotPictureRecorder so that, if preview is GL, we catch the preview through GLES drawing this would finally remove the RotationHelper!
+TODO: improve SnapshotPictureRecorder so that, if preview is GL, we catch the preview through GLES drawing
+      this would finally remove the RotationHelper and OOMs!